-- One of the key aspects is that the Governing Board will appoint a lead governor to monitor the implementation of this policy in conjunction with the full Governing Board. - The Governing Board, along with the School's/UTC's Senior Leadership Team, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure and in keeping with KCSIE. - The Link governor will work closely with the DSL to ensure oversight and scrutiny of all safeguarding practices. - Carry out their functions with a view to safeguarding and promoting the welfare of children. - Have regard to statutory guidance issued by the Secretary of State in considering what arrangements they need to make for purpose of that section. - The Local Governing Body (LGB) should ensure that the School / UTC has a member of the Leadership Team who is designated to take the lead responsibility for dealing with Child Protection issues when a job description and time allocated to attend meetings and training. - The Governing Body should remedy any deficiencies or weaknesses with regards to Child Protection arrangements. - It is essential the Governing Body ensure that procedures contained in this policy apply to all staff, volunteers, seasonal workers, agency staff, contractors or anyone working on behalf of the Trust.
-They are consistent with South Yorkshire Child Protection procedures / Doncaster's Safeguarding Children Partnership (DSCP) child protection procedures. - The governing board fully embraces the KCISE quotation "It could happen here" and "thinking the unthinkable".
+- One of the key aspects is that the Governing Board will appoint a lead governor to monitor the implementation of this policy in conjunction with the full Governing Board. - The Governing Board, along with the School's/UTC's Senior Leadership Team, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure and in keeping with KCSIE.
+This includes responding to allegations relating to incidents occurring when an individual or organisation uses the schools/UTCs premises.
+As will all safeguarding allegations schools/UTCs should follow the Trusts safeguarding policy and procedures, including informing the Local Authority Designated Officer (LADO). - The Link governor will work closely with the DSL to ensure oversight and scrutiny of all safeguarding practices. - Carry out their functions with a view to safeguarding and promoting the welfare of children. - Have regard to statutory guidance issued by the Secretary of State in considering what arrangements they need to make for purpose of that section. - The Local Governing Body (LGB) should ensure that the School / UTC has a member of the Leadership Team who is designated to take the lead responsibility for dealing with Child Protection issues when a job description and time allocated to attend meetings and training. - The Governing Body should remedy any deficiencies or weaknesses with regards to Child Protection arrangements. - It is essential the Governing Body ensure that procedures contained in this policy apply to all staff, volunteers, seasonal workers, agency staff, contractors or anyone working on behalf of the Trust.
+They are consistent with South Yorkshire Child Protection procedures / Doncaster's Safeguarding Children Partnership (DSCP) child protection procedures.

+• The governing board fully embraces the KCISE quotation "It could happen here" and "thinking the unthinkable".